cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 - `Nss`: The length in bytes of a shared secret produced by ElementToSharedSecret

-> It is possible to satisfy the KEM API using a nominal group, by generating an
-> ephemeral element that serves as the ciphertext.
-Despite satisfying the KEM
-> API, however, this KEM would not be secure, so we have preferred to address
-> hybrid KEMs that use elliptic curves directly.

 The security requirements for groups used with the schemes in this document are laid out in {{security-groups}}.